uaraven/rowcp/readme.md

 Or, at least, some of them.

 `--skip-tables` - a comma-separated list of tables in the source database that are ignored.
 Any relationships that start or end at this table are also ignored.
+Instead of table name one might use regular expression.

 `--skip-unknown-columns` - ignore columns that do not exist in the target database's tables.
 Without this option, missing columns will be treated as errors.